cpedersen/explore-the-cosmos_server/README.md

 Optional:

 - Within the requests list:
-  - _imageContext_ specifies hints to the service to help with annotation (boudning boxes, languages, and crop hints aspect ratios)
+  - _imageContext_ specifies hints to the service to help with annotation (bounding boxes, languages, and crop hints aspect ratios)

 ### Data Params